Kettle: Electric kettles

-In countries with 200–240 V mains electricity, electric kettles are commonly used to boil water without the necessity of a stovetop.
+Electric kettles may also be used to boil water without the necessity of a stovetop.
 The heating element is typically fully enclosed, with a power rating of 2–3 kW.
-This means that the current draw for an electric kettle is up to 13 A, which is a sizeable proportion of the current available for many homes: the main fuse of most homes varies between 20 and 100 amps.
-In countries with 120 V mains electricity, twice as much current is drawn for the same power.
+This means that the current draw for an electric kettle is up to 13 A, which is a significant proportion of the current available for many homes: the main fuse of most homes varies between 20 and 100 amps.